gyxxyg/yongxinguo/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year PhD student at the Chinese University of Hong Kong, Shenzhen, under the supervision of Prof. [Xiaoying Tang](https://sse.cuhk.edu.cn/en/faculty/tangxiaoying).
+I'm a final-year PhD student at the Chinese University of Hong Kong, Shenzhen, under the supervision of Prof. [Xiaoying Tang](https://sse.cuhk.edu.cn/en/faculty/tangxiaoying).
 I'm also co-supervised (remotely) by Prof. [Tao Lin](https://tlin-taolin.github.io/) at Westlake University.
 Prior to this, I received my Bachelor of Engineering degree from the College of Software Engineering at Nankai University.
-Presently, I serve as a research intern at Tencent PCG and am actively seeking employment opportunities.

 ### Research Interests